Dee805one/osticket-prereqs/README.md

 <img src="https://i.imgur.com/NcdfwQp.jpeg" height="80%" width="80%" alt="Disk Sanitization Steps"/>
 </p>
 <p>
-Before installing osTicket, configurations need to be made within IIS.
-Open IIS as an admin and select PHP Manager.
-Within PHP Manager, select Register a new PHP version.
-Select Browse and select the PHP CGI file within the PHP folder created earlier in the lab.
-After registering the PHP version, reload the IIS server within the management console.
+Before installing osTicket, certain configurations must be made within IIS.
+Start by opening Internet Information Services (IIS) as an administrator and navigating to PHP Manager.
+In PHP Manager, select Register new PHP version, then click Browse and locate the php-cgi.exe file inside the PHP folder created earlier in the lab.
+Once the PHP version has been successfully registered, reload the IIS server from within the management console to apply the changes.
 </p>
 <br />